RepGraphics/euphoria-paste/README.md

 * Upgraded to use ES Modules ✅
 * Migrated from Winston to Pino ✅
 * Discord Webhooks Added for Additional Logging ✅
+* Improved Logging, Migrated to Pino-Pretty ✅

 ## Tested Browsers

 * Chrome - Version 131.0.6778.205 (Official Build) (64-bit)

+## Tested File Storages
+Other Types are unable to be tested by me, so if you are able to, to help development, please do.

+* File Directory

 ## Installation